radiovisual/simple-zeropad/README.md

-This is an incredibly simple module, but I have lost count over the years how many times I have written a function to zeropad my numbers for various user-interface purposes, so the motivation to build this module is one of pure principle, posterity, and module-fever.
+This is an incredibly simple module, but I have lost count over the years how many times I have written a function to zeropad my numbers for various user-interface purposes, so the motivation to build this module is one of pure principle, posterity, and a mission to modularize.
 Please enjoy this module and the 20 seconds of blood, sweat and tears I poured into this.

+## Related

+- [zeropad](https://github.com/radiovisual/zeropad): pad to any custom length

 ## License